 Note: International students who take University courses in their home country prior to matriculation at Duke are eligible to receive PMC credit.
 Award of such credit is subject to the same policies and limitations that apply to domestic PMC credit.

 Pre-Matriculation Credits Earned at Duke

-PMC courses taken prior to graduation from high school in the Duke Pre-College Program may be show on the Duke transcript at the request of the student, subject to the following limitations:
+Courses taken in the Duke Pre-College Program prior to graduation from high school may be added to a Duke transcript at the request of the student, subject to the following limitations:

-- If the student requests that that Duke PMC courses be posted, any and all taken must be posted;
+- If a student requests that that Duke PMC courses be posted, all courses must be posted;

-- As PMC courses, they are subject to the restriction that only two AP, IPC, and PMC credits (any combination) may count toward the 34 cc needed to graduate;
+- As PMC courses, they are subject to the restriction that only two AP/IPC/PMC credits may count toward the 34 credits needed to graduate;

 - Duke PMC courses taken can be used to fulfill curriculum requirements, including general education requirements and requirements of majors minors and certificate programs.